Arc'teryx Norvan SL Hoody Review

-What the Norvan SL doesn't have in added ventilation panels, it makes up for with a highly breathable single layer fabric.
-Through the process of testing running jackets, our testers have spent many hours inside clammy running shells.
-Many just aren't breathable enough to shed perspiration and heat quickly enough to maintain a decent level of comfort inside.
-Despite the omission of underarm vents, we rarely experienced the miserable clammy/sticky feeling you get with less breathable fabrics.
-Only when pinning our heart rate on intervals did we feel trapped inside a clammy grave, which is why we typically have minimal layers on for intervals even when it's pretty cold.
+The Norvan SL doesn't have built-in breathable mesh panels or zippered vents.
+Nevertheless, it breathes surprisingly well for its single-layer waterproof fabric.
+Through the years-long process of testing dozens of running jackets, our testers have spent countless hours inside hot, clammy running shells.
+Many designs just aren't breathable enough to shed perspiration and dissipate heat quickly enough to maintain a decent level of comfort inside.
+Despite the Norvan lacking mesh panels or underarm vents, we rarely experienced the miserable clammy/sticky feeling you get with fabrics with truly poor breathability.

-The bulk of running jackets we tested all have synthetic layers with some type of DWR treatment applied to give a boost in weather resistance.
-Our experience with these jackets has shown the DWR works for very light precipitation or for keeping dew from rubbing off and soaking into layers on chilly mornings.
-The Norvan SL, on the other hand, is made from GORE-TEX Active waterproof/breathable laminate that far exceeds the performance of the typical DWR-treated jacket.
-While we wouldn't say it's totally waterproof, it IS on another level.
+The bulk of the running jackets that we tested have some type of DWR treatment applied to give a boost in weather resistance.
+Our experience with these jackets shows that DWR works well for repelling very light precipitation or for keeping dew from rubbing off and soaking in on chilly mornings.
+The Norvan SL, on the other hand, is made from GORE-TEX Shakedry waterproof/breathable membrane that far exceeds the performance of the typical DWR-treated jacket.

-Even during a jog around Liberty Park in a rain/snow mix with a long sleeve polyester base layer and the Norvan SL over, we remained almost completely dry after two hours.
-This is contrary to some of the reviews we read online, which state the jacket leaks after ten minutes.
-It's possible that having a long sleeve polyester layer underneath keeps the jacket away from the skin, which, in turn, helps maintain the water-resistant qualities.
+Even during a jog around Salt Lake City in a mix of rain and snow with just a long sleeve polyester base layer and the Norvan SL over, we remained almost completely dry after two hours.
 The only notable weakness in the Norvan's GORE-TEX armor is the zipper, which does let a bit of moisture through.
 There is an extra half-inch layer of waterproof fabric behind the zipper intended to help fortify the protection in this area, but we found that water can still seep through in certain conditions.
 Some online reviews we've read share the same experience.
-However, this level of protection is a significant boost compared to past jackets we have tested, making it well suited for days when the weather is uncertain and wearing an actual rain jacket would be too bulky and cumbersome.
+However, this level of protection is a significant boost compared to other jackets in our lineup, making it well-suited for days when the weather is uncertain and wearing an actual rain jacket would be too bulky and cumbersome.

-Despite the fantastic weather resistance of this shell, unless you are a real ultralight geek and are willing to experience some discomfort in a downpour, the Norvan isn't a replacement for a rain jacket.
-The main difference between light rain jackets and the Norvan is the zipper.
-In contrast to the Norvan's traditional YKK zipper with a fabric strip behind it, heavier-duty rain jackets are equipped with YKK Waterguard zippers that have a recognizable polyurethane tape on the outside, which keeps water from reaching the teeth of the zipper.
+Despite the fantastic weather protection that this shell provides, unless you are a real ultralight geek and are willing to experience some discomfort in a downpour, the Norvan probably isn't a replacement for an everyday rain jacket.
+The main difference between traditional heavier-duty rain jackets and the Norvan is the zipper.
+In contrast to the Norvan's traditional YKK zipper with a fabric strip behind it, heavier-duty rain jackets are equipped with YKK Waterguard zippers that have an integrated polyurethane tape on the outside to prevent water from even reaching the teeth of the zipper.
 While traditional rain jackets provide better weather protection, they’re also likely to have poorer breathability and a heavier weight.

 Comfort and Mobility

-At 4.6 ounces in a men's size medium and able to pack into a pouch the size of a medium-sized apple, the Norvan SL is incredibly portable.
+At a measured 4.6 ounces in a men's size medium and able to pack into a small stuff sack about the size of a grapefruit, the Norvan SL is incredibly portable.
 What is most impressive about the lightweight and small packed size is the amount of weather protection the Norvan can dish out.
 While it's among the lightest jackets we tested, it is also significantly higher performing in inclement weather than any other contender.
 Weather protection like this typically comes with a significant weight penalty.

-While many running jackets have a pocket that doubles as a stuff sack, the Norvan SL has no pockets.
-Instead, it comes with a small detached pouch.
-It's just the right size to allow easy packing without leaving extra space, making it a tidy package for stowing in a running pack.
+While many running jackets have a built-in pocket that doubles as a stuff sack, the Norvan SL has no pockets.
+Instead, it comes with a small detached stuff sack that's just the right size to allow easy packing without leaving extra space, making it a tidy package for stowing in a running pack.
 The major downside of having a standalone stuff sack is that it's easy to misplace without any way to carry it on the jacket itself.
-Keep this in mind if you're prone to losing small objects, the stuff pouch is as good as gone.
+Keep this in mind if you're prone to losing small objects.

-Despite rumors to the contrary, the Norvan SL has reflective tape along both wrists as well as the hem around the bottom of the jacket.
+The Norvan SL has reflective tape along both wrists as well as the hem around the bottom of the jacket.
 The chest logo and GORE-TEX lettering are also reflective.
 While we’d love to see more reflective area considering it only comes in a slick charcoal color, it is at least a step up from most other ultralight offerings we’ve tested.